 How did Casbaneiro infiltrate my computer?

-Casbaneiro displays a fake pop-up window which opens a fake Microsoft page that is designed to steal victim's credentials:
+Casbaneiro displays a fake pop-up window which opens a fake Microsoft web page designed to steal victims' credentials:

 Portuguese text in this pop-up: